Have Too Much Basil? Here’s What To Do With Extra Basil!

 Before we get into how to use up an excess of this aromatic herb, let’s do a very quick overview of how to grow it so that you end up with a very prolific crop to use in many different ways.

 The good news is that you don’t need a green thumb because it’s actually very easy to grow!
-It works well as part of either your indoor herb garden or in your outdoor container garden.
+It works well as part of either your indoor herb garden or your outdoor container garden.

 Basil grows best in a warm spot that gets at least 6 hours of direct sun each day with moist, well-draining soil and a balanced 10-10-10 fertilizer application once every 1-2 weeks.
 That’s it.
 Easy, peasy, right?